AndyGreenPhD/AndyGreenPhD.github.io/_posts/2025-03-26-what-does-chatgpt-know-about-information-systems-accepted-for-publication-at-the-communications-of-the-ais.md

 ---
 layout: post
-title: “What does ChatGPT Know about Information Systems?” accepted for publication at the Communications of the AIS
+title: What does ChatGPT Know about Information Systems?” accepted for publication at the Communications of the AIS
 date: 2025-03-26
 categories: Academia, Research, Students
 ---